Coronavirus (COVID-19): change to service

 - provide care and support to enhance your quality of life

 - provide services in a manner flexible enough to meet your needs

 Local Authorities purchasing the service for you will arrange for a full assessment to ascertain eligibility for service provision and identify your levels of need.
 A member of the financial assessment team will also look at your income and capital and work out how much they may need to contribute towards the cost of your care.
 They will also make sure that you or your carer are claiming and receiving all benefits you are entitled to.

 The financial assessment will identify how much you can afford to pay.
-If you are required to contribute to your care, you will pay direct to the Borough of Poole or your purchasing authority.
+If you are required to contribute to your care, you will pay direct to BCP Council or your purchasing authority.

 Supported living service for people with learning disabilities

 This service currently supports adults with learning disabilities.
 The aim of the service is to enable people with learning disabilities to maintain their tenancies and live a fulfilling lifestyle.